dmric/gsdk/README.md

 ## Theme Structure In Rails

-Get Shit Done (Rails version) has integrate lot of the rails best practices such as
+Get Shit Done (Rails version) has integrated a lot of the rails best practices such as

 * integrate nicely with turbolinks enabled
 * dynamic load the javascript init scripts
 * proper asset pipeline integration

 Before we dive in to using Page Generators.
-Let get familiar how this gem integrate to rails app
+Lets get familiar with how this gem integrates with your rails app

-First thing first, in order to simplify the file management from your rails app, all the Get Shit Done files are actually located in the gem except the following files for customize purpose:
+First things first, in order to simplify the file management from your rails app, all the Get Shit Done files are actually located in the gem except the following files for customize purpose:

 Get Shit Done files in your rails app folder: